I. What We Lose

 Those who manage to reach the shores of safety where they can finally request asylum face new hurdles.
 They must now learn patience and determination.
 They must find new reservoirs of courage and resilience inside themselves.
 In Berlin’s Tempelhof camp they live in 16×16 ft. cubicles without ceilings, clustered together in giant airplane hangars with no natural light.
 With little language facility, they must set out alone to search for language schools, child care, apartments, and jobs in a foreign land.
 They must walk the halls and sit for hours in the waiting rooms of Kafkaesque bureaucracies.
 In Berlin they must search for months for child care, even after they have been turned away with the words, “no room” for the nth time.
 In Germany I saw endless rows of ads for apartments which stated, “No refugees.”
 For all of Germany’s show of kindness and efforts to integrate refugees, housing discrimination is still legal.

 The young men, women, and families we came to know demonstrated inspiring resilience; they plow ahead, letting nothing dim the hope that they can finally build a new life in peace and without fear of persecution and death.
+Many volunteer in organizations that help other refugees.
 They are immensely grateful to their hosts who have reluctantly given them refuge.
 And they are proud of their heritage ….ancient cultures of magnificent art, sublime music, majestic architecture, and fertile lands where the first wheat was cultivated and the first olive tree was planted.
 Syrians proudly claim that Aleppo is the oldest continually inhabited city in the world.
 I was honored to become friends with such amazing and intelligent people who show the depth and richness of their civilization in their faces and in their halting German words.
 Germany is fortunate to be able to integrate them into its society.
 The United States would be wise to continue doing so.

 V. Enriching friendships